 Blackcomb Mountain holds an impressive and the areas around Whistler have an array of hiking trails.
 See here for other hikes in the Whistler and the surrounding area.

 We barely scratched the surface of all the wonderful things to do in the area – there are so many beautiful hikes and mountains vistas here that is reminded us of our trips to Switzerland.

 Araxi Restaurant & Oyster Bar is probably the only fine dining restaurant worth the price in Whistler.
 They serve thoughtful farm-to-table creations and the best cheese fondue.
 Bar Oso is a Spanish-style tapas place with excellent wine and small plates perfect for sharing.
 Pemberton potato pizza and salad at the Creekbread was one of our favorite meals we had in Whistler.
 It was a thin crust pizza made with locally sourced and organic ingredients.
 We sat at the patio overlooking the mountains, I still dream about this pizza!

 Where to stay in Whistler, Canada

 We loved the all-suites Westin resort located in Whistler Village just yards from the gondolas servicing the slopes of Whistler and Blackcomb mountains.
-The resort had fireplace, flat panel television, inviting soaker tub, quality-appointed kitchen, and windows that open to the fresh mountain air.
+The resort had a fireplace, flat-panel television, inviting soaker tub, quality-appointed kitchen, and windows that open to the fresh mountain air.
 It was the host resort for downhill events at the 2010 Winter Olympic Games.

-We walked around the Whistler Olympic village, had ice cream at Cows every night (D claims that this is one of the best ice cream he has had and has to be on everyone’s list of things to do in Whistler )
+We walked around the Whistler Olympic village, had ice cream at Cows every night (D claims that this is one of the best ice cream he has had and thinks it needs to be on everyone’s list of things to do in Whistler )